avaxar/kithare/README.md

 ### Build

-- Run `python3 builder` to build the project.
+- Run `python3 build.py` to build the project.
 If you are a `make` user, there is a stub `makefile` that calls the python build helper.